swuff-star/MSUModTemplate/README.md

 ## Changelog

+### 0.3.4
+* Items
+	* Bitter Root: Temporariliy disabled.
+Go join Mortar Tube!
+	* Energy Cell: Added (*Developer note: Eventually a lot of these items are going to retroactively be getting unlocks.
+Also, happy birthday, Rux.*)
+	* Golden Gun: Hopefully tackled some issues with how the number of buffs was calculated
+* Elites
+	* Blighted: Lowered extra damage (300% -> 200%)
+	* Blighted: Changed how visibility / invisiblity is handled to make them visible for longer periods of time

 ### 0.3.3
 * Items
 	* Golden Gun: Fixed the Item Display causing a ton of null reference exceptions, alongside causing invisible enemies.